josh-monreal/face-api/README.md

 - Newtonsoft.Json 11.0.2 - JSON serializer and deserializer

 ### Prerequisites
-In order to view the source code you should install **Visual Studio** on your computer.
+- In order to view the source code you should install **Visual Studio** on your computer.
 You may refer to this [**LINK**](https://visualstudio.microsoft.com/) to download the software.
 Afterwards, please ensure that you have .NET Framework 4.6.1 or later installed on your machine.

+- You must also have an **API key** in order to use the RESTful APIs of Azure Cognitive Services.
+To purchase one you may refer to this [**LINK**](https://azure.microsoft.com/en-us/services/cognitive-services/face/).
+Make sure you already have an Azure account prior to your purchase.